Trump ‘White House in waiting’ helped develop Ohio voting bill touted as model for states - NewsBreak

 “We have pushed through bills quickly off of perception,” Griffin said.
 “But we have been telling you for years of the actual things that are broken in our election system.”

-The post Trump ‘White House in waiting’ helped develop Ohio voting bill touted as model for states appeared first on Nebraska Examiner .
+The post Trump ‘White House in waiting’ helped develop Ohio voting bill touted as model for states appeared first on Kansas Reflector .

 Comments / 0